 Let’s dive in and see why 3M stock could be a buy at today’s prices.

 Why Consider MMM Stock Today?

 Today’s enviornment is not the best of times for industrial conglomerates like 3M.
-Nevertheless, the company posted strong results when it announced earnings on April 28.
+Nevertheless, the company posted strong results when it announced earnings back in April.
 This may not be a surprise, given increased demand for the company’s respiratory masks in the wake of coronavirus.
 Yet, this tailwind only resulted in $100 million of additional quarterly revenue.

 Overall, sales have been weak as of late.
-In April alone, revenue fell 11% year-over-year.
-This comes as the company has withdrawn 2020 guidance.
-In short, the pandemic has had an impact on the company’s operations.
+In May alone, revenue fell 20% year-over-year.
+This is greater than the 11% YoY sales decline seen in April.
+In short, the pandemic continues to affect the company’s operations.

 Even before the outbreak, things were not so hot for 3M.

 Between 2018 and 2019, its sales dipped from $32.8 billion to $32.1 billion.
 In the same time frame, its net income dropped from $5.4 billion to $4.6 billion.
-Clearly, the company needs to get back on the growth train.
-But, given the current enviornment, don’t expect this to happen anytime soon.
+Recent sales declines only compound the growth issues with this company.

 So, with minimal catalysts and a fair, but not a low, valuation, why should investors buy 3M stock today?
 Simply put, they could take advantage of a likely future flight-to-safety trend.
 InvestorPlace’s Josh Enomoto recently included it in a list of stocks to buy to weather the recession.
 It short, stocks like this one could perform well, whether the economy quickly rebounds or not post-coronavirus.

 Add in the stock’s strong dividend (see below), and the shares offer investors a lot.

 Buy for the Dividend, Stay for the Rebound?